 The fact is that in addition to being a source of talent there are many reasons why a hiring manager should cultivate a relationship with their recruiting supplier, especially when there is no immediate and burning need.
 The recruiter is a great resource that can help with a number of management challenges … so I would counsel hiring managers to put their recruiters to work!

 Today I will focus on how a good recruiter can help you improve your existing team.
-This is especially important during a downturn in the market, which is the current state of the economy in Canada’s oil and gas sector.
+This is especially important during quieter economic times.

 “Surround yourself with the best people you can find, delegate authority, and don’t interfere as long as the policy you’ve decided upon is being carried out.”
 Ronald Reagan

 During a downturn, excellent talent comes on the market or at the very least is willing to have conversations about other opportunities.
 It might be their company is struggling, a project lost funding or just the uncertainty of their particular situation … but it spells opportunity for the astute hiring manager.
 Especially if they have a good recruiter finding these people for them!

 In my management experience the number one source of pain has always been the underperforming employee with the attitude problem.
 They might do just enough to “get by”, but they cause their manager heart burn, take more management time than the rest of your staff and they disrupt the team dynamics.

 I would suggest that most managers that have a number of people on their project, or working for them will have their “problem child”.